DmitriiABeliaev/COVID-19-Medical-Outcome-ML-Prediction/README.md

 - Models demonstrated robust performance even on unseen (unlabeled) data.
 - For more details of our work process and finding check report.pdf

+## Build Instructions
+- Clone the Repository
+- Set Up a Python Environment (using venv or conda)
+- Install Required Packages (pip install -r requirements.txt)
+- Run the Code

 ## Team Contributions
 - Dmitrii Beliaev
 - Tristian Labanowich